- Amount (for stipends): up to $60,000

 - Amount (for project costs): up to $25,000

-ACLS invites applications for the ninth annual competition for the ACLS Digital Innovation Fellowships, thanks to the generous assistance of The Andrew W. Mellon Foundation.
+ACLS invites applications for the ACLS Digital Innovation Fellowships, thanks to the generous assistance of The Andrew W. Mellon Foundation.
 This program supports digitally based research projects in all disciplines of the humanities and related social sciences.
 It is hoped that projects of successful applicants will help advance digital humanistic scholarship by broadening understanding of its nature and exemplifying the robust infrastructure necessary for creating such works.

 ACLS Digital Innovation Fellowships are intended to support an academic year dedicated to work on a major scholarly project that takes a digital form.
 Projects may:

 - Address a consequential scholarly question through new research methods, new ways of representing the knowledge produced by research, or both;

 - Increase the scholarly utility of existing digital resources by developing new means of aggregating, navigating, searching, or analyzing those resources;